 Fixing the mistakes explained in this article will help your results improve but beware that there are plenty of other pitfalls you might encounter along the way.

-If you’re having trouble getting good results with Google Ads, speak to an Adwords agency who can offer a wealth of knowledge and skill to help you achieve your business goals.
+If you’re having trouble getting good results with Google Ads, speak to an AdWords agency in Sydney who can offer a wealth of knowledge and skill to help you achieve your business goals.